-The COVID-19 Pandemic was a challenging time for the many and even during 2022, we, the Council still continued to face a number of challenges.
-However, the pandemic has allowed us to redefine and evaluate our strategies, future goals and plans.
+The COVID-19 Pandemic was a challenging time for many and even during 2022, the Council continued to face a number of challenges.
+However, the pandemic has allowed us to redefine and evaluate our strategies, future goals, and plans.
 What was previously the Council's response to the pandemic, for most part has now become 'a new business as usual' model.

-The four themes identified for further improvement as the future Council's priorities have been shaped by Councillors across our Cabinet and Overview and Scrutiny functions, these being;
+The four themes identified for further improvement as the Council's future priorities, have been shaped by Councillors across our Cabinet and Overview and Scrutiny functions, and these being:

-- Improvement in Internal and external stakeholder engagement, consultation and participation - Development of the Integrated Impact Assessments (IIAs) - Sustainability of Resources and Resilience of Workforce - Members Training due to the high intake of new members
+- Improvement in internal and external stakeholder engagement, consultation, and participation - Development of the Integrated Impact Assessments (IIAs) - Sustainability of Resources and Resilience of Workforce - Members Training (due to the high intake of new members)

-These are detailed further in the Council's Annual Governance Statement
+These are detailed further in the Council's Annual Governance Statement (2022/23).